A sprain is an injury to one or more ligaments. Ligaments are found at joints and connect two bones together.

 - A grade 3 sprain is a full rupture of the ligament.

 How Should a Sprain be Treated?

-Treatment of a sprain should initially involve rest, cold therapy, compression and elevation.
+Treatment of a sprain should initially involve rest, cold therapy, compression, and elevation.
 This will help to prevent further damage and to reduce bleeding and swelling.

 Further treatment will depend on the extent of the injury.
 Exercises should be performed as soon as possible to help maintain mobility and then to re-build strength and balance.
-In minor injuries, this may be possible within 2 days of injury with a return to sport in 1-2 weeks.
+In minor injuries, this may be possible within 2 days of injury with a return to the sport in 1-2 weeks.
 Grade 2 and three injuries will require longer to heal.

 If there is any doubt at all, an X-ray should be sought to check that there are no associated fractures.
 These are common ankle injuries especially.

 A sports injury specialist should be consulted for moderate to major sprains.
-They will be able to fully assess the injury and then provide the appropriate treatment to help you get back to sport as soon as possible.
+They will be able to fully assess the injury and then provide the appropriate treatment to help you get back to the sport as soon as possible.
 This may include: